Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 - Easy breakfast.
 Filling enough to replace breakfast on low-energy mornings.

-This smoothie is thick and creamy in that deeply satisfying way: banana, creamy almond butter, and just enough cinnamon to make it feel cozy instead of bland.
+This smoothie is thick and creamy in a deeply satisfying way.
+There's banana, creamy almond butter, and just enough cinnamon for warm spice.

 Prep Time: 5 minutes / Total Time: 5 minutes / Yields: 1-2 servings